BRYN4444/HitmanRoulette/README.md

 ## Compatibility & Issues

 Currently, the Roulette works best with **Hitman 2 Gold Edition** and the **GOTY Legacy Pack**, though you can deselect any locations you do not own.
-However, you may have to ignore any conflicting gameplay traits, like difficuty, that changed between game releases.
+However, you may have to ignore any conflicting gameplay traits, like difficulty, that changed between game releases.
 This was a hobby project I started in 2016/17 and have worked on during my free time as a way to brush up on my simple javascript, jQuery, and CSS knowledge as well as giving me more reason to play these new Hitman games well after unlocking everything.
 As such, I've only tested this at about a 1080p resolution using the browsers I frequent: Firefox and Chrome.
 Also I'm sure my additions to the existing code, as well as my own work, could use cleaning up here and there.
 If you find any issues or glaring conflicts with roulette results, [let me know via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) and I'll try and address it when I get the chance. - [BRYN](http://bryn.info/)

 ### To-Do List / Wishlist: